Run Your First LLM Eval

 )

-# Add the test case to your dataset for evaluation
+dataset.test_cases.append(test_case) # Add the test case back to your dataset

 All that’s left after this is to use dataset.test_cases